grejty/VINFproject/README.md

             - Fetch HTML content

             - Save HTML content and the URL to text files

+     c.
+Parse HTMLs (function parse_htmls)

+          - Read through HTMLs and save each chunk into a list

+          - Iterate through chunks and extract information using regex patterns

+          - Create a header and save parsed data into .csv file

 Utility Functions:

 - get_base_url: Extracts the base URL from a full URL

 - save_to_txt: Writes content to specific text files based on the task type ("player_url", "region_url", "html")

+- create_index: Generates a unique index list for each value based on its position in the parsed data .csv

 **====== Konzultácia č.
 2 ======**